aswinayyolath/proposals/095-stretch-cluster.md

 This approach was quick to implement, but results in duplicate code.
 A design for better management of Kubernetes clients for remote clusters is required and is dependent upon community input.

-**All aspects of user configuration described above would benefit from further discussion within the community with particular consideration for allowing support for additional networking technologies and Kubernetes platforms.**
+**All aspects of user configuration described above would benefit from further discussion within the community.**

 ## Additional considerations and reference information